AzadehJafariML/MarmoMind/README.md

 I am not claiming nobody has ever automated parts of an imaging pipeline.
-What is mine is the origin and the approach: this grew out of a problem I faced firsthand at the scanner, and I designed and implemented it in my own way, with my own judgement and experience in working with live animal subjects about where a human must stay in the loop.
+What is mine is the origin and the approach: this grew out of a problem I faced firsthand at the lab, and I designed and implemented it in my own way, with my own experience in working with live animal subjects and  my own judgement about where a human must stay in the loop.
 The design decisions throughout are mine; I directed and reasoned through the whole architecture.

 ## The governing principle

-Log-and-convert every run first; judge quality after.
+Log and convert every run first; judge quality after.
 Scanner time was already spent, so every functional run gets logged to the sheet and converted to NIfTI no matter how it looks.
 Only the quality judgement is conditional.
 This means a bad run is still recorded and still on disk in a standard form and I never silently